Representation of Injured Persons

 After a sexual assault, survivors are often stunned and confused.
 Sometimes, survivors of sexual abuse "freeze" during the abuse and do not know what to do.

-Only an experienced Oregon civil sexual abuse lawyer can advise survivors about their rights under Oregon civil law and the reasonable range of compensation for the case.
+Only an experienced Oregon civil sexual abuse lawyer can advise survivors about their rights under Oregon civil sexual abuse law and the reasonable range of compensation for the case.
 The best results are generally obtained by lawyers who have actually taken sexual abuse cases to trial.
 Most lawyers in Oregon have not actually tried a sexual abuse case.
 The lawyers at Olson Brooksby have, and we are uniquely positioned to help you value your case.
 We work for survivors of sexual abuse to obtain the fullest amount of compensation possible.

 When representing survivors of sexual abuse, we are generally only paid a portion of damages recovered.
 Our law firm usually advances all costs and expenses involved in bringing the lawsuit, and we are only repaid if there is a recovery.